bluz71/vim-moonfly-colors/README.md

 _moonfly_ is a dark charcoal theme for classic Vim & modern Neovim.

-Note, this theme is a hybrid implementation; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.
+Note, this theme is hybridly implemented; Vimscript is used for common Vim and Neovim highlights whilst Lua is used for Neovim exclusive highlights.

 :point_right: I maintain another dark theme named [nightfly](https://github.com/bluz71/vim-nightfly-colors) which may be of